Swamp Thing

 That, in short, is about all 1981's Swamp Thing has going for it.

 Adapted from a DC Comics character, this film joins the ranks of comic adaptations that should never have been.
-On the side of evil is a two-dimensional evil botanist (Louis Jourdan) and an incompetent band of commandos (David Hess, Nicholas Worth, et al).
-The hero is a good botanist (Ray Wise) who transforms into the rubber-suited title character (Dick Durock) and is lovesick for Barbeau.
-They all muck about in the swamp searching for the ultimate glowing green fertilizer.
+On the side of the bad guys is a two-dimensional evil botanist named Dr. Anton Arcane (Louis Jourdan) and an incompetent band of minion commandos (David Hess, Nicholas Worth, et al).
+The hero is the good botanist, Dr. Alec Holland (Ray Wise), who transforms into the rubber-suited title character (Dick Durock) and is lovesick for Alice Cable (Barbeau).

-If you have a hankering to see director Wes Craven at his worst or Adrienne Barbeau's breasts at their best, this is a must-see.
+If you have a hankering to see director Wes Craven at his worst or Adrienne Barbeau's breasts at their very best, this is a must-see.
 There's no other reason to go near it.

 [ by Tom Knapp ]